Theo-/sequelize-turbo/README.md

 ```

 That's it!
 Turbo uses RAM to cache objects.
 However, is a distributed envrionment, using Redis is much more efficient.

+## How does it work

+Turbo adds decoratos on top of the usual sequelize functions `find`, `update`, `destroy` and `insert`.
+Using a dependency cache, Turbo can figure out when to
+invalidate objects and when to cache them.

+Turbo guarantees freshness of the objects, you will never get outdated objects.

+## Debug

+Set the following environment variable to debug Turbo: `DEBUG=turbo:*`